Kaiser784/rehack/README.md

 # ReHack: Another Reliable Hacking Toolkit Installer

 Solution for me constantly breaking and booting my OS and having the headaches of manual installations.
-Scripts, wordlists and other tools needed when setting up for OffSec in a debian based system other than kali
+Scripts, wordlists and other tools needed when setting up for OffSec in a debian based system other than kali.

+Mostly will adapt it to a golang cli

 ## Motivation